akujobie/Java-1/README.md

-This a simple Quiz application built usinf Javascript.
+This a simple Quiz application built using Javascript.